mononobi/balerin/README.md

 - `load`: load a single module with provided name.
 - `get_loaded_packages`: get a list of all loaded package names.
 - `is_package_loaded`: get a value indicating that given package is loaded.
+- `get_context`: get a dict of all shared contexts.

 ```python
 import os